Critical configurations for three projective views: Background

-From now on, whenever we talk about a configuration of cameras and points, it is to be understood as unique up to such an isomorphism/action of $\PGL(4)$, and two configurations will be considered different only if they are not isomorphic/do not lie in the same orbit under this group action.
-As such, we will consider a reconstruction to be unique if it is unique up to action by $\PGL(4)$.
+From now on, whenever we talk about a configuration of cameras and points, it is to be understood as unique up to the action above, and two configurations will be considered different only if they are nonequivalent.
+As such, we consider a reconstruction to be unique if it is unique up to the action above.